0xProject/dev-tools-truffle-example/README.md

 First run `yarn` or `npm i` to install the dependencies.

-This project contains two contracts. `MetaCoin` and `SafeMath`. `MetaCoin` is a coin-like contract where the owner of it initially has 1 token. `SafeMath` is called by `MetaCoin` to perform addition and substraction with checks.
+This project contains two contracts. `MetaCoin` and `SafeMath`. `MetaCoin` is a coin-like contract where the owner of it initially has 1 token. `SafeMath` is called by `MetaCoin` to perform addition and substraction safely.

 ## Tests